mstudio45/EasyDownload/README.md

   Run `yt-dlp -U` in cmd if you have any problems.<br />

 ## UPDATE
 1a.
-Run 'EasyDownloadUpdater.bat'.
+Run 'EasyDownloadUpdater.bat'.<br />
 1b.
-If the file is missing [click here for the zip file](https://github.com/mstudio45/EasyDownload/archive/refs/heads/main.zip).
+If the file is missing [click here for the zip file](https://github.com/mstudio45/EasyDownload/archive/refs/heads/main.zip).<br />

 ## CHANGELOG
 2.0.0 - Added Facebook download, Search download.<br />